YeshiNamkhai/ResonatingWithYou/README.md

 # Resonating With You
-Welcome to repository of **Resonating With You**, an event held in Febrary 2026 at Dzamling Gar featuring an immersive sound experience designed to help you better understand yourself and the characteristics of your own perception.
+Welcome to repository of **Resonating With You**, an event held in February 2026 at Dzamling Gar featuring an immersive sound experience designed to help you better understand yourself and the characteristics of your own perception.

 ## Requirements